Mysteries of Ancient Drowned Civilizations

 On June 7, 1692, a massive earthquake and tidal wave hit the island, immediately plunging 20 acres of the city into the ocean and killing thousands.
 While some structures remained, the city never regained its former size and significance.

 Numerous buildings, structures, and artifacts have been excavated.
-Combined with historical documents, they provide an excellent view into the architecture, city planning, diet, cooking activities, and other aspects of daily life in this 17th century colonial city.
+Combined with historical documents, they provide an excellent view of the architecture, city planning, diet, cooking activities, and other aspects of daily life in this 17th-century colonial city.
 As of this writing, Port Royal is on UNESCO’s tentative list of cities to gain World Heritage status.

 Dwarka is one of the most studied underwater discoveries in India’s Gulf of Cambay.
 It’s still a thriving city today, but marine archeologists have been studying its ancient underwater ruins for decades.
 According to ancient Hindu texts, Dwarka was a beautiful, prosperous city founded by the god Krishna.
 Dwarka was destroyed when the evil King Salva attacked with a flying machine, and it sank into the sea when Krishna left.

 Alexandria, Egypt (home of Cleopatra), Teonimanu in the Solomon Islands, and Pavlopetri, Greece, are among many well-studied sunken cities that were thought to be destroyed by earthquakes and subsequent flooding.

 Did Natural Disasters Cause Cities to Sink Underwater?

 During ancient times, including when Plato lived, frequent tectonic activity caused massive earthquakes, floods, and other catastrophic events that might explain why so many cities vanished underwater.
 Many of these sunken cities are shrouded in myths and legends, but were those legends simply based on the geological events?